influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 }
 ```

-The first part has information about the state of the task and any error it may have encountered.
-The `TICKscript` section displays the version of the TICKscript that Kapacitor has stored in its local database.

-The last section, `DOT`, is a [graphviz dot](http://www.graphviz.org) formatted tree that contains information about the data processing pipeline defined by the TICKscript.
-Its members are key-value associative array entries containing statistics about each node and links along an edge to the next node also including associative array statistical information.
+Returns a [graphviz dot](http://www.graphviz.org) formatted tree that shows the data processing pipeline defined by the TICKscript and key-value associative array entries with statistics about each node and links along an edge to the next node also including associative array statistical information.
 The *processed* key in the link/edge members indicates the number of data points that have passed along the specified edge of the graph.
-For example in the above the `stream0` node (aka the `stream` var from the TICKscript) has sent 12 points to the `from1` node.
+In the example above, the `stream0` node (aka the `stream` var from the TICKscript) has sent 12 points to the `from1` node.
 The `from1` node has also sent 12 points on to the `alert2` node.
 Since Telegraf is configured to send `cpu` data, all 12 points match the from/measurement criteria of the `from1` node and are passed on.

->NOTE: When installing graphviz on Debian or RedHat (if not already installed) use the package provided by the OS provider.
-The packages offered in the download section of the graphviz site are not up-to-date.
+>If necessary, install graphviz on Debian or RedHat using the package provided by the OS provider.
+The packages offered on the graphviz site are not up-to-date.

 Now that the task is running with live data, here is a quick hack to use 100% of one core to generate some artificial cpu activity: